Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 • Change the content or focus of your ministry.

-• Up your marketing game to attract more attendance.
+• Enhance your marketing strategy to attract more attendees.

 • Expand the scope of your ministry to reach more people.